chrldb/voting-system/README.md

 🐞 Issues

-If you encounter any issues, please open an issue on this repository, or contact us directly at support@bdbcs.fr.
+If you encounter any issues, please open an issue on this repository, or contact us directly at it@bdbcs.fr.

 📄 License